A Course in Interacting Particle Systems: The stochastic order

 Many well-known interacting particle systems use the local state space $S=\{0,1\}$, which is of course equipped with a natural order $0\leq 1$.
-Often, it is useful to prove comparison results, that say that two interacting particle systems $X$ and $Y$ can be coupled in such a way that $X_t\leq Y_t$ for all $t\geq 0$.
+Often, it is often useful to prove comparison results, that say that two interacting particle systems $X$ and $Y$ can be coupled in such a way that $X_t\leq Y_t$ for all $t\geq 0$.
 Here $X$ and $Y$ may be different systems, started in the same initial state, or also two copies of the same interacting particle system, started in initial states such that $X_0\leq Y_0$.
+A useful tool in such comparison arguments is the stochastic order, which is the subject of the present section.
+We will come back to interacting particle systems in the next section.

+We recall that if $S$ and $T$ are partially ordered sets, then a function $f\cn S\to T$ is called \emph{monotone} iff $x\leq y$ implies $f(x)\leq f(y)$.
+In particular, this definition also applies to real-valued functions (where we equip $\R$ with the well-known order).
+Throughout this section, $E$ is a compact metrizable space that is equipped with a partial order $\leq$ that is \emph{compatible with the topology} in the sense that

+We recall that $B(E)$ and $\Ci(E)$ denote the spaces of Borel measurable bounded functions and continuous functions $f\cn E\to\R$, respectively.
+We set